Standalones and HVMs

 Set memory as appropriate and install the OS into this template in the same way you would install it into a normal HVM.
 Generally, you should install in to the first “system” disk.
 (Resize it as needed before starting installation.)

 You can then create a new qube using the new template.
-If you use this Template as is, then any HVMs based on it it will effectively be disposables.
+If you use this Template as is, then any HVMs based on it will effectively be disposables.
 All file system changes will be wiped when the HVM is shut down.

 Please see this page for specific advice on installing and using Windows-based templates.